whiskey/markdown-cv/index.md

 - Native iOS development for german and australian customers in the fields of Education, Social Media, IoT and more.
 - Candidate assessment for internal developers and an external client in New York
 - Knowledge transfer and evangelism for iOS-related topics between the german and australian offices
 - _Technologies:_ Swift, continuous integration & automation via Fastlane, Travis and Jenkins.
-Integration of cloud-based and traditional backend solutions based on Django, Parse, Firebase and Amazon Web Services
+Integration of cloud-based and traditional backend solutions based on Django, Parse, Firebase and AWS (EC2, DynamoDB, RDS, S3, Lambda, ApiGateway, etc.)

 `02/2014-08/2015`
 <span class="tag perm">Permanent</span>